Disappearance of Mary Boyle: Suspects

 The initial suspect, questioned soon after Boyle disappeared, was released without charge.
 Other suspects have been questioned in relation to the disappearance; Brian McMahon was taken in for questioning by Gardaí in October 2014 but was released without charge the following day.
 McMahon later went on public record denying any involvement in the disappearance and stating that local people knew he could not have been involved.

-Robert Black, a Scottish serial killer of children, was also proposed as a suspect when it was revealed that he was a cross-border truck driver who often visited County Donegal as part of his job and could have been in the area at the time of Boyle's disappearance.
+Robert Black, a Scottish serial killer of children, was also proposed as a suspect when it was revealed that he was a cross-border van driver who often visited County Donegal as part of his job and could have been in the area at the time of Boyle's disappearance.
 Black was known in the area and had been charged by Gardaí for after-hours drinking.
 His van was identified outside a pub in Annagry at the time of Boyle's disappearance.
 A witness later claimed that they had heard crying and whimpering from the rear of the van.
 However, by the time of O'Doherty's documentary, it was widely believed that Black could not have been responsible.

 Ann and several other relatives of Boyle publicly claim they believe they know what happened to the girl and who is responsible for her disappearance.
 This has caused tension and a division within the family, with Ann's mother publicly admonishing her daughter in 2016; calling her public appeals "...the most ridiculous carry on I ever seen in my life."